Picture this: you wake up one morning and go to check your Amish Friendship Bread starter. And you see … THIS:

 Looking at a separated starter for the first time, your brain may cease to function.
 It just doesn’t look right, does it?
 You’re convinced something is wrong and might even be tempted to pour it all down the drain.
 Don’t do this, unless you want to see all your hard work disappear!

 The problem is simple.
-You starter is hungry.
+Your starter is hungry.

 In traditional sourdough terms, that funky stuff is called hooch.
-It’s a naturally-occurring alcohol that forms when your starter needs to be fed.
+It’s naturally-occurring alcohol that forms when your starter needs to be fed.
 This isn’t something you’ll see if you’ve been maintaining your starter regularly, but more when, oh, maybe you’ve forgotten to feed your starter for a while, or perhaps forgotten to feed it for a LONG time.
 You might have even forgotten you had a starter tucked back there behind the salt and pepper.
 Ahem.

 If it’s on the surface, just pour it off.
 If it’s in the middle of your starter, you can either mix it back in or get rid of that top portion of the starter as well.

 Once you’ve poured off any excess hooch or simply mixed it back into your starter, feed it as if it were Day 6: one cup flour, one cup sugar, one cup milk.
-After a few turns with your wooden spoon, your starter will get happy again.
+After a few turns with your wooden spoon, your starter will get to work.
 Mix well and store in a warm area of your kitchen.